*** Ireland Irish history

 Ireland was neutral during World war II.
 It was still technically a member of the British Empire.
 The Irish Republican Army (IRA) fought a vicious guerilla war against the British (early 1920s).
 The campaign was led by Michael Collins who was later assinated when he negotiated a settlement with Britain.
 Eamon de Valera who opposed the settlement became president of the Irish Free State.
 At the time that war broke out, the Irish Free State was moving toward independemce.
 There was considerable bitterness about continued British control of Ulster--the primary reason for Collin's assasination.
 The IRA conducted a bombing campaign in London (Summer 1939).
 The Irish government denied responsibility for IRA actions.
 With the outbreak of war (September 1939), there was no desire to join with Britain to fight the NAZIs.
 There was great anti-British sentiment combined with the memories of losses during the last war.
 There was even some sentiment for the Germans, primarily a artifact of the anti-British feeling.
 The Irish government ignored reports of German attrocities.
 The Chamberlain Government considered offering Ireland Ulster and unification if Ireland joined the Allies.
 Ulster protestants were outraged.
 President Eamon de Valera at any rate rejected the offer.
 At the very end of the War de Valera sent condolences to the Germany government upon Hitler's death.

-Since World War II most violent conflicts have occurred in the Third World.
-An exception to this was the conflict between Catholics and Protestants.
-The conflict has been described as the last religious war in Europe.
+The last major outburst in the long troubled history of Ireland and England was The Troubles in Ulster (1960s-90s).
+Since World War II most violent conflicts have occurred in the Third World and not in Europe.
+An exception to this was the conflict between Catholics and Protestants in Ulster.
+This was not just isolated acts of violence by individuals, but coomunal violence.
+The Reoubls has been described as the last religious war in Europe.
 It also has the halmarks of the tribal conflicts of Africa.
 The conflict is rooted in the centuries old effort of England to control Ireland.
-A vicious independence struggle and civil war occurred in Ireland after World War, resulting in the creation of the Irish Free State which eventually became the Irish Republic.
-The majority Protestant province of Ulster or Northern Ireland remained part of the United Kingsom.
+A vicious independence struggle and civil war occurred in Ireland after World War I, resulting in the creation of the Irish Free State which eventually became the Irish Republic.
+The majority Protestant province of Ulster or Northern Ireland remained part of the United Kingdom.
+Many Protestans left the Irish Free state.
 The Ulster Government treated Cathlolics as second-class citizens.
-A civil rights movement began in the 1960s, but unlike the American Civil Rights movement, the conflict in Ireland led by the Orish Republican Army turned violent, resulting in three decades of killings and reprisals.
+A civil rights movement began in the 1960s, but unlike the American Civil Rights movement, the conflict in Ireland led by the Irish Republican Army turned violent, resulting in three decades of killings and reprisals.
 The British attempted to prevent the violence, but soon became seen as favoring the Protestants by most Catholics.
 The Irish seemed to have turned the corner on this and a peace process seems to have ended the violence, although there is still considerable ill will between the two communities.

 Celtic Tiger Economy (1995-2005)